evergreen-innovations/dlc-documentation/docs/_interface/04_responseAnalysis.md

 MATLAB documentation for netCDF files can be found [here](https://www.mathworks.com/help/matlab/import_export/exporting-to-network-common-data-form-netcdf-files.html#bsxb70y-1).
 Lower-level functions are required in order to have the `cmode` to `NETCDF4` for use through the DLC Generator tool.

-You can [download the example MATLAB file][4], or you can copy and pase pieces from the following code.
+[Download the example MATLAB file][4], or copy and paste pieces from the following code.

 ```m
 %%=========================================================================